iWinston/typeorm-plus/docs/connection.md

 await connection.connect(); // performs connection
 ```

-This is not general way of creating connection, but it may be useful for some users.
+This is not the general way of creating a connection, but it may be useful for some users.
-For example users who want to create connection and store its instance,
+For example, users who want to create connection and store its instance,
-but have a control when actual "connection" will be established.
+but have to control when the actual "connection" will be established.
 Also you can create and maintain your own `ConnectionManager`:

 ```typescript